EviDentApp/EviDentApp/README.md

 > ionic serve

-We strongly recommend using the Google Chrome web browser for running the Ionic app.
+We strongly recommend using the Google Chrome web browser for running an Ionic app.
 Google Chrome can be downloaded from this website:
 > https://www.google.com/chrome/

 # Logs